pabloh/pathway/README.md

 end
 ```

-Here the defined contract needs a `:user_name` option, so we tell the operation to grab the attribute with the same name from the state by activating `:auto_wire_options`, afterwards, when the validation runs, the contract will already have the user name available.
+Here the defined contract needs a `:user_name` option, so we tell the operation to grab the attribute with the same name from the state by activating `:auto_wire`, afterwards, when the validation runs, the contract will already have the user name available.

 Mind you, this option is `false` by default, so be sure to set it to `true` at `Pathway::Operation` if you'd rather have it enabled for all your operations.